tonyandrewmeyer/ops-scenario/README.md

 you to declaratively define the state all at once, and use it as a sort of context against which you can fire a single event on the charm and execute its logic.

-This puts scenario tests somewhere in between unit and integration tests: some say 'functional', some say 'contract', I prefer 'state-transition'.
+This puts Scenario tests somewhere in between unit and integration tests: some say 'functional', some say 'contract', I prefer 'state-transition'.

 Scenario tests nudge you into thinking of a charm as an input->output function.
 The input is the union of an `Event` (why am I, charm, being executed), a `State` (am I leader? what is my relation data? what is my